 Story of a young woman, Mrs. McBain, who moves from New Orleans to frontier Utah, on the very edge of the American West.
-She arrives to find her new husband and family slaughtered, but by who?
+She arrives to find her new husband and family slaughtered, but by whom?
 The prime suspect, coffee-lover Cheyenne, befriends her and offers to go after the real killer, assassin gang leader Frank, in her honor.
-He is accompanied by Harmonica on his quest to get even.
-Get-rich-quick subplots and intricate character histories intertwine with such artistic flair that this could in fact be the movie-to-end-all-movies.
+He is accompanied by Harmonica, a man already on a quest to get even.
 Written by

 See more »

 263 of 353 people found this review helpful.

 Was this review helpful to you?